-+ film programme by Olaf Stüber with works by Hanna Arvela, Alice Creischer, Rä di Martino, Monira Al Qadiri, Julika Rudelius and Corinna Schnitt
++ Film programme by Olaf Stüber with works by Hanna Arvela, Alice Creischer, Rä di Martino, Monira Al Qadiri, Julika Rudelius and Corinna Schnitt

-curated by Valeria Schulte-Fischedick
+Curator: Valeria Schulte-Fischedick

-The title of the film alludes to David Hockney’s A Bigger Splash from 1967.
-This iconic depiction of hedonistic, Californian joie de vivre is contrasted here with awareness of acute water shortages and water pollution.
+The title of the film also alludes to David Hockney’s 1967 painting of the same name.
+This iconic depiction of hedonistic, queer, Californian joie de vivre is here contrasted with awareness of acute water shortages and water pollution.

 For further information please send an email to: firstname.lastname@example.org.